martijnvanschie/tech-blog/content/posts/2023/07/find-classic-application-insights-for-migration/index.md

 In this blog i've showed you how to use the power of KQL to find resources in your environment based on your personal criteria.
 In this case we used the information from the application insights migration tutorial to find all resources which are not compliant to the new configuration.

-I hope this was usefull and i can help you in your daily work.
+I hope this was useful and i can help you in your daily work.

 ## Other resources